bpkleer/einstieg-in-r/wbt/lb2/content/chapter4/_index.en.md

 ---
-title: "Programmierexkurs"
+title: "Programming Excursion"
-menuTitle: "Programmierexkurs"
+menuTitle: "Programming Excursion"
 chapter: true
 pre: "4. "
 weight: 400
 ---

-### Kapitel 4
+### Chapter 4

-# Programmierexkurs
+# Programming Excursion

-In diesem Kapitel werden lernen wir die Programmierung von Schleifen und Funktionen.
-Dieses Kapitel ist **nicht verpflichtend**, es bietet dir nur die Möglichkeit ein tieferes Verständnis aufzubauen!
+In this chapter, we will learn about programming loops and functions.
+This chapter is **not mandatory**, it simply provides you with the opportunity to build a deeper understanding!

 {{% buttonShare href="https://gitlab.com/bpkleer/einstieg-in-statistik/issues/new?issue[title]=" icon="fas fa-bug" %}} {{% /buttonShare %}}